For Cable Television, High-Speed Internet, and Phone Services

 - the period during which we maintain personally identifiable information;

-- the times and place at which you may have access to your personally identifiable information; and
+- the times and places at which you may have access to your personally identifiable information; and

 - your rights under the Cable Act concerning personally identifiable information and its collection and disclosure.